 To keep things clear, we’ve broken this review into a few key areas: the features EaseUS offers, how it actually performs during recovery, what you get for the price, what real users are saying, and so on.
 For each section, we’ll give our honest impressions – and a preliminary rating on a 1 to 5 scale to help you quickly size things up.
 Then, at the end, we’ll bring it all together with a final verdict.

-EaseUS Data Recovery Wizard Capabilities Overview
+Review of EaseUS Data Recovery Wizard Features

 Key Feature Details